Energy efficiency standards and labeling in Jordan

 - And Awareness campaign for Retailers and stakeholders in Amman, Irbid and Aqaba

-- Coming soon: Laboratory for washing machines to be established by the end of this year
+- Established laboratory for washing machines to be established by the end of this year.

 - Enhanced capacities in Government and energy agency units for appliance EE policy development, implementation and market surveillance